coderdj/kodiaq/source/installation.rst

 To write to mongodb you will need to install a mongodb database somewhere to write to.
 The database should run at least mongodb 2.6.
 Connection to the database is defined in the options file.
 The DAQ program also needs the mongodb c++ driver (26-compat version as of 9.9.2014), which can be obtained from http://www.mongodb.com.
+The readme file has step by step instructions on installing this driver.

 To write to files you need to install libpbf from https://github.com/XENON1T/libpbf.